-Cargo Dues Port levy payable for use of port facilities Terminal handling charges Collected by terminal authorities at each port against handling equipment and maintenance.
-Container Rate 'Box Rate' (FCL Shipment) A 'box rate' is charged for an FCL, regardless of its contents.
-Ocean freight rates are nor- mally quoted based on 'full liner terms' (FLT); that is, the loading and off-loading costs are in- cluded in the freight rate.
-Rates are quoted in US dollars and converted into rands at the bank's selling rate on a date nominated by the shipping line.
-Surcharges Additional fees that can be applied by shipping lines to absorb increases in costs.
-Examples: BAF (Bunker Adjustment Factor); CAF (Currency Adjustment Factor); Port Congestion; ISPS (International Security Port Surcharge), etc. Less than Container Load (LCL) LCL shipments, bulk and break- bulk cargo are charged on the basis of 1,000 kg/1m
+Cargo Dues Port levy payable for use of port facilities Terminal handling charges Collected by terminal authorities at each port against handling equipment and maintenance Container Rate 'Box Rate' (FCL Shipment) A 'box rate' is charged for an FCL, regardless of its contents.
+Ocean freight rates are normally quoted based on 'full liner terms' (FLT); that is, the loading and off-loading costs are included in the freight rate.
+Rates are quoted in US dollars and converted into rands at the bank's selling rate on a date nominated by the shipping line Surcharges These are additional fees that can be applied by shipping lines to absorb increases in costs.
+Examples: BAF (Bunker Adjustment Factor); CAF (Currency Adjustment Factor); Port Congestion; ISPS (International Security Port Surcharge), etc. Less than Container Load (LCL) LCL shipments, bulk and break- bulk cargo are charged on the basis of 1000 kg/1 m 3